 \subsection{3D radial profiles}

-Using the simulation cells, we compute the 3D radial profiles of the pressure, electron density and temperature.
-We compute the mass-weighted mean of each quantity in 40 bins of 0.05 length in logarithmic scale ranging from 56~kpc to 5.623~Mpc.
+We computed the 3D radial profiles of the pressure, electron density, and temperature using the simulation cells.
+We computed the mass-weighted mean of each quantity in 40 bins of 0.05 length in logarithmic scale, ranging from 56~kpc to 5.623~Mpc.
 The uncertainties are given by the mass-weighted standard deviation.
-They are shown on Fig. \ref{3D_profs}.
-On each of those figures, the orange dotted lines stand for the high resolution simulation ($8192^3$), the blue dotted lines stand for the low resolution simulation ($2048^3$).
-The solid grey vertical line represents $R_{500}$, the dashed one is the virial radius $R_{vir}$, the horizontal axis is the radius in kpc ranging from 60 to 5300~kpc. \\
+They are shown in Fig. \ref{3D_profs}.
+In each figure, the orange dotted lines stand for the high-resolution simulation ($8192^3$) and the blue dotted lines stand for the low-resolution simulation ($2048^3$).
+The solid grey vertical line represents $R_{500}$, the dashed one is the virial radius $R_{vir}$, and the horizontal axis is the radius in kpc ranging from 60 to 5300~kpc. \\